7-Day Typing Plan: Boost Your Speed and Accuracy

 Day 1 — Home Row Fundamentals

-Goal: Learn proper finger positioning and reduce looking at the keyboard.
+Goal: Learn proper finger positioning and reduce the habit of looking at the keyboard.

 Day 2 — Reach the Top and Bottom Rows

 Expand from home row to the full keyboard.
-This is where most beginners lose accuracy because fingers “hunt” for keys.
-Move slowly and return to home row every time.
+This is where many beginners lose accuracy because their fingers start hunting for keys.
+Move slowly and return to home row after each reach.

 Day 3 — Real Sentences + Punctuation